mcarvin8/apex-tests-git-delta/messages/delta.md

 # flags.regular-expression.summary

-The text file containing the Apex Tests regular expression to search for (default: `regex.txt` in current running directory).
+The text file containing the Apex Tests regular expression to search for.